 - Once the work is done, keep the saw in a safe place until you get to use it for the next time.

 So, these are the steps and safety cautions on how to use a coping saw.
-Hopefully, you have got them right away and going to use the coping saw correctly at it’s the best form.
+Hopefully, you have got them right away and going to use the coping saw correctly in its best form.
 Once again, don’t forget to wear safety essentials.